 - Bring the right gear for your winter hike.
 Bring shoe traction devices in case you encounter packed snow and ice.
 Bring snowshoes in case you encounter deep snow on the trail.

 - Bring enough food and water for the trail.

 - Be prepared to turn around.
 If the snow gets too deep or the ice gets too bad, be prepared to turn around without making it to the end of the trail.
 Making it to the waterfall is optional, making it home is mandatory.

-Have you hiked to Tumalo Falls in the winter?
-What was your favorite part?
-Tag the friends you want to go with.
+Have you done the Tumalo Falls hike?
+Have you taken the North Fork Trail?
+What was your favorite part about visiting the falls?
+Tag the friends and family you want to go with.